Skip to content Skip to footer

-Solar energy is suitable for providing energy for lighting, powering small household appliances, and even air conditioning and even refrigeration.
-It can be the cure if you’re looking to lower your energy costs or just want a backup energy source.
+Solar energy provides energy for lighting, powering small household appliances, and even air conditioning and refrigeration.

 Understand Your Manufactured Home’s Energy Requirements

-Identifying your energy needs is crucial before making a solar panels purchase.
-You’ll need to calculate a few factors such as the size of your home and family, your heating and cooling system, and your family’s energy usage patterns.
+You’ll need to calculate the size of your home and family, notate the size of your heating and cooling system, and study your family’s energy usage patterns.

 How Do Solar Panels Work?